 For these easy stuffed peppers, we fill bell pepper halves with a combination of chicken sausage, diced tomatoes, garlic, and ricotta cheese.
-The recipe is inspired by these sausage and spinach stuffed shells.
+The recipe is inspired by these stuffed shells.
 We have received so much positive feedback about that recipe that we made the filling for these peppers the same.

 To make these easy stuffed peppers, you will need the following:

 - Sausage — In our stuffed shells recipe (the inspiration for this recipe), we use pork sausage, which tastes fantastic.
 To make these stuffed peppers a little lighter on calories, we swap the pork sausage for chicken sausage.
 The type of sausage you use is up to you.
-Chicken, turkey, pork, Italian-style, and spicy sausage are all great options.
+Chicken, turkey, pork, Italian, and spicy sausage are all great options.
 A plant-based sausage is also an option!

 - Spinach — Both fresh and frozen spinach will work.
 Fresh spinach leaves can be stirred into the sausage mixture and cooked until wilted.
 Frozen spinach should be thawed first and then squeezed dry of excess liquid before adding to the sausage.

 - Garlic — Depending on the sausage you use, there may already be garlic in the pan.
 That said, we always add a couple of extra minced cloves for a bit more flavor.